 5. Where can I use my meal plan or Residence Dining Dollars?

-The meal plan choices include a combination of meals in the Residence Dining Hall and a cash credit to be used at any time at most University-operated food service outlets.
+The meal plan choices include a combination of meals in the caf and a cash credit to be used at any time at most University-operated food service outlets.

 You may use the Residence Dining Dollars at the following locations or visit the Dining Services link for more information:

 -Food Court, 2nd Floor University Centre